intel/llvm/scripts/core/INTRO.rst

 .. envvar:: UR_LOG_LOADER

    Holds parameters for setting Unified Runtime loader logging.
-The syntax is described in the **Logging** section above.
+The syntax is described in the Logging_ section.

 .. envvar:: UR_LOG_NULL

    Holds parameters for setting Unified Runtime null adapter logging.
-The syntax is described in the **Logging** section above.
+The syntax is described in the Logging_ section.

 .. envvar:: UR_LOG_VALIDATION

    Holds parameters for setting Unified Runtime validation logging.
-The syntax is described in the **Logging** section above.
+The syntax is described in the Logging_ section.

 .. envvar:: UR_ADAPTERS_FORCE_LOAD